secretstartups/handbook/people-group/promotions-transfers/index.html.md

 This section describes the approval chain after a manager submits a promotion or compensation change request in BambooHR.

 1. The indirect manager will review the promotion in BambooHR.
-1. The People Business Partner will then review the business case for promotion and compa group then they will ping the Total Rewards team to add the compensation notes (Review the [For People Business Partners](#for-people-business-partners-approving-promotions--compensation-changes) section below for details).
+1. The People Business Partner will then review the business case for promotion then they will ping the Total Rewards team to add the compensation notes (Review the [For People Business Partners](#for-people-business-partners-approving-promotions--compensation-changes) section below for details).
-1. The Total Rewards team will ensure the proposal adheres to the Global Compensation Calculator, with a comment outlining old compensation, new compensation, increase percentage, additional [stock options](/handbook/stock-options/#stock-option-grant-levels), compa group, job code, rolling 12 month promotion rate for the department, if over the target for the rolling 12 month promotion rate also add the forward 12 month promotion plan for the department, and a link to the salary calculator.
+1. The Total Rewards team will ensure the proposal adheres to the Global Compensation Calculator, with a comment outlining old compensation, new compensation, increase percentage, additional [stock options](/handbook/stock-options/#stock-option-grant-levels), job code, rolling 12 month promotion rate for the department, if over the target for the rolling 12 month promotion rate also add the forward 12 month promotion plan for the department, and a link to the salary calculator.
 The People Business Partner will then approve the request if applicable.
 1. The E-Group leader will review the entire proposal in BambooHR for approval.
 1. The CFO or CEO will review the request.
 If there are any questions, the CFO or CEO will add a comment outlining the specific concerns and the Total Rewards team will ensure follow-up within a week to escalate to the comp group or deny the request.
 1. If the request is approved, the Total Rewards team will process the change on BambooHR and stage the Letter of Adjustment in HelloSign.